GPUOpen-LibrariesAndSDKs/Orochi/README.md

 Test is a minimum application.

-### Test Application
+### Test Applications

-It runs on HIP by default.
+The test applications run on HIP by default.
 If you want to run on CUDA, run the app with an arg `cuda`.

-The source code for the application can be found [here](./Test/main.cpp).
+The source code for the test applications can be found [here](./Test/).

 ----